 Ho Phra Keo (or Haw Phra Kaew) is a former Buddhist shrine dating back to 1565 – today, it serves as a museum of religious arts in Vientiane.
 Locals call it ‘the Temple of the Emerald Buddha’ as Ho Phra Keo has a gilded throne meant for the Emerald Buddha, which now sits on the grounds of Bangkok’s Grand Palace.

-Even without the Emerald Buddha, however, Ho Phra Keo is well worth a visit.
-The only part of the old royal palace that has survived, the temple is no longer used for religious purposes and is now a museum.
-The Temple of the Emerald Buddha, as it is often known in English, is richly adorned with carved wooden features, a magnificent 16th century lacquered door with Hindu carvings, numerous Khmer stone carvings and a variety of Buddha statues.
+Even without the Emerald Buddha, Ho Phra Keo is well worth a visit as it’s only part of the old royal palace that has survived years of war in Vientiane.
+The museum is decorated with carved wooden features, a 16th-century lacquered door with Hindu carvings, and a collection of Khmer stone sculptures.

-The stone balustrade of each of the temple stairs features a dragon with its head facing the grounds, guarding the sacred building.
-The shady, well-kept garden is an oasis of calm that offers a welcome respite from the sun and a quiet place to meditate or simply rest.
+The stone balustrade flanking the temple stairs features a dragon with its head facing the grounds, guarding the sacred building.
+Outside, you’ll find a well-kept garden offering a quiet place to meditate and rest.

 To get to Ho Phra Keo, head east along Thanon Setthathilath or Thanon Fa Ngum, which runs along the river.
 The museum is just after the Presidential Palace of Vientiane.

 - Opening Hours: Daily from 8am to 12pm and from 1pm to 4pm